cyclic-software/monkey-typewriter/README.md

 ### Check out the live backend express example [deployed on cyclic](https://app.cyclic.sh)

 ## The `Monkey`

+Using some basic rules and probabilities in english vocabulary allows the `Monkey` to be really small!
+A unique and readable word accommodates most use-cases like id and slug generation that often rely on much larger and often unnecessary packages.
+- monkey-typewriter: `5.22 kB`
+- random-word-slugs: `186.22 kB`
+- faker: `10.1 MB` thats over 2000 times bigger!

-Using some basic rules and probabilities in english vocabulary the `Monkey` comes up with words that look and sound like english words:
+The `Monkey` comes up with words that look and sound like english words:

 ```
 telebo